 It’s no secret health care costs are rising — and specialty drug costs are a major factor driving the increase.
 Specialty drugs treat complex or chronic conditions, including multiple sclerosis, cancer, hemophilia, rheumatoid arthritis, psoriasis, Crohn’s disease, ulcerative colitis, hepatitis C and HIV/AIDs.
 These innovative treatments can help improve your employees’ quality of life, extend their life expectancies, and even cure disease, but they come at a high cost and create a huge pain point when it comes to managing your pharmacy benefits.

-Though the average monthly cost External Link for a specialty treatment is $3,000 (10 times the cost of regular prescription medications), the majority of this drug class costs significantly more per patient.
-For example, one pill of Harvoni® — which treats Hepatitis C — averages $1,125, leading to $94,500 for the typical 12-week treatment course.
-Then there’s Zolgensma®, a gene therapy for spinal muscular atrophy in infants and toddlers, which carries a price tag of more than $2 million for a one-time dose.
+Though the average annual cost External Link for a specialty drug is $84,000 (more than 10 times the cost of regular prescription medications), many patients are paying significantly more per year.
+For example, one pill of Harvoni® — which treats Hepatitis C — averages $1,125 per month, leading to $94,500 for the typical 12-week treatment course.
+Then there’s Zolgensma®, a gene therapy for spinal muscular atrophy in infants and toddlers that carries a price tag of more than $2 million for a one-time dose.

-Despite the rapid increase in specialty drug innovation and approvals, your budget likely isn’t keeping up from year to year.
+Even with the rapid increase in specialty drug innovation and approvals, your budget likely isn’t keeping up from year to year.
 Your employees are feeling pinched, too.
-Approximately 1 in 5 U.S. adults can’t afford their prescription medications External Link, so shifting more of the cost to them simply isn’t feasible.
-Besides, asking your employees to pay an extra $1,000 or so will hardly touch your share of the drug cost External Link, and it may discourage them from taking these medications altogether — ultimately costing you more in the long run.
+Approximately 1 in 5 U.S. adults can’t afford their prescription medications External Link, so shifting more of the cost may not be feasible.
+Besides, asking your employees to pay an extra $1,000 in increased copays or deductibles will hardly touch the total pharmaceutical cost External Link, and it may discourage them from taking these medications altogether — ultimately costing you more in the long run.

-With the sudden explosion of growth in specialty drug spending and the current economic climate caused by the COVID-19 pandemic, you’re likely considering all options to keep costs in check while continuing to offer dependable prescription drug coverage to your employees.
+With the sudden explosion of growth in specialty drug spending and the current economic climate, you’re likely considering all options to keep costs in check while continuing to offer dependable prescription drug coverage to your employees.

 Why are specialty drugs so expensive?

-The rising cost of specialty drugs is partially due to innovation and creating brand-new treatments, according to Health Affairs External Link, but that’s not the only factor in the equation.
+The rising cost of specialty drugs is partially due to innovation and creating brand-new treatments, but that’s not the only factor in the equation.
 The Commonwealth Fund External Link reports drug manufacturers often look to specialty treatments to make up for lost revenue as patents expire and generics become available for previous money-makers.
-In addition, specialty drugs — especially brand-new treatments — don’t often face competition from other manufacturers, which means there’s nothing holding back annual price hikes.
+In addition, specialty drugs — particularly brand-new treatments — don’t often face competition from other manufacturers, which means there’s nothing holding back annual price hikes.